Code of Ethics Policy

 - If you discover any officer, director, or employee engaging in an illegal or unethical act (other than accounting, accounting controls or auditing matters — see the next paragraph), it is your responsibility to promptly notify TCF’s General Counsel by telephone, in person, or in writing at:

 - If you have a complaint or a concern about any accounting, accounting control, or auditing matters at TCF (for example, if you believe an accounting or auditing practice is questionable or incorrect), you must submit your complaint or concern to the Chief Audit Executive as the designee for the Audit Committee chairman.
-You can submit your complaint or concern by telephone through the Ethics and Compliance Hotline, independently administered by “The Network”, or in writing at the following address:
+You can submit your complaint or concern through the ethics online form or hotline referenced above, or in writing at the following address:

 - A TCF officer, director or employee shall not steal or convert to their own use, either TCF’s or anyone else’s property.
 You should protect TCF assets and use them only for legitimate TCF business purposes.
 This includes such things as software, office supplies, office equipment, and other company assets.
 TCF and third party software may be used, copied, distributed and disclosed only by authorized persons and only in accordance with any applicable agreement or license terms.